franneck94/Vscode-C-Cpp-Runner/README.md

 - 📝 Allowed file extensions for headers: \*.h, \*.hpp, \*.hh, \*.hxx
 - 📝 Allowed file extensions for sources: \*.c, \*.cpp, \*.cc, \*.cxx
-- 📁 The extension will not list folder names starting with a dot (e.g. *".vscode"*)
+- 📁 The folder selection will not list folders that are called 'build' or include a '.' (e.g. '.vscode')

 ### CMake Projects